open-telemetry/opentelemetry-specification/specification/trace/api.md

 - construction of the response
 - sending of the response

-Child spans may be created to represent any sub-operations, to provide more granular observability.
+Child spans (or in some cases events) may be created to represent any sub-operations, to provide more granular observability.

 A `Span`'s start time SHOULD be set to the current time on [span